-The tax rate as of September 30, 2016, is 24.3% to be compared with a theoretical tax rate of 34.43%.
+The tax rate of the first half-year of 2016 is 20.89% to be compared with a theoretical tax rate of 34.43%.
 This variation is mainly due to the differences between the parent company tax rate and the tax rate applicable to the other entities.
 This positive impact is notably due to UK entities which benefit from a low tax rate (20%).